 The onsen -- or traditional hot springs -- experience is a must-do in Japan.
 Whether you’re heading to a big-city bath house that resembles an amusement park, or to a natural pool in a small town, there’s nothing more Japanese than stripping down, lathering up, and soaking for an hour or two in the hot, steamy springs.

-One of those small towns, Kinosaki, is situated directly on a natural hot spring, and is home to seven bath houses and countless ryokan (small traditional hotels).
-Visitors who come here may spend their entire stay wearing a yukata, a light cotton kimono, so they’re always ready to duck into a bath house at a moment’s notice, and the sound of wooden sandals clacking along the stone streets is everywhere.
+One of those small towns, Kinosaki, is situated directly on a natural hot spring, and is home to several bath houses and countless ryokan (small, traditional hotels).
+Visitors who come here may spend their entire stay wearing a yukata (a light cotton kimono), so they’re always ready to duck into a bath house at a moment’s notice, and the sound of wooden sandals clacking along the stone streets is everywhere.
 A two-and-a-half-hour train ride from Kyoto or Osaka, Kinosaki is an accessible -- and dramatic -- side trip in Japan, and there’s more to do than just soak.
 If you’re turning into a prune and need a break from the baths, here’s what else to do in Kinosaki.

 After you’ve wandered Kinosaki’s foot bridges and willow-tree-lined streets, see it from above with a trip on the Kinosaki Ropeway.
 Tramway cars carry you to the top of Mt.
 Taishi for a view that stretches to the Sea of Japan.
 The view itself, believe it or not, is award-winning; Michelin Green Guide Japan awarded it one star.
 Round-trip tickets cost 900 yen (about $8), and there are two stations.
 The summit station affords the view, while the middle station lets you visit the temple.

 An important part of Kinosaki’s history can be found here, at the midpoint station on the Kinosaki Ropeway.
 A temple has stood on this spot since 700 AD, and it was once customary to pay your respects here before entering the hot springs.
-The temple’s central artifact, an eleven-headed, six-foot-tall buddha statue, goes on display to the public for three years once every 33 years.
-The next showing is in 2018.
+The temple’s central artifact, an eleven-headed, six-foot-tall buddha statue, goes on display to the public for three years once every 33 years; the next one will be in 2021.

 Near the hot spring’s source, you’ll find a stand selling eggs that are cooked directly in the hot onsen water.
 Simply pay, select your egg, and bundle it into one of the provided mesh bags, and place the bag straight into the spring, knotting it around a wooden grate so it doesn’t slip away.
 Set a timer, take a quick walk, and return to find your egg perfectly cooked — and don’t forget to use the special egg-cracking scissors.